Your beneficiary options

 - permanently disabled, or

-- younger than 25 and financially dependent on you immediately before your death
+- younger than 25 and financially dependent (as defined by Superannuation law) on you immediately before your death

 You can set up or change your reversionary nomination by completing a valid Reversionary benefit nomination form